TechTip – Glass Tile

 Almost all of Interstyle’s glass tiles are made with a unique texture on the backside, this “microporous” texture allows for an exceptionally strong bond to be created between the setting material and the tile.

-All of Interstyle’s made to order mosaics and assemblies can be ordered as either back-mounted on fiberglass mesh or face-mounted with a clear plastic film, the production lead-time and price is the same for either option.
+All of Interstyle’s made to order mosaics and assemblies can be ordered as either loose or face-mounted with a clear plastic film, the production lead-time and price is the same for either option.
 We strongly recommend, and most pool tile installers prefer, the face-mounted mosaics and assemblies to ensure the best possible bond between the glass tile and the substrate.

 Installing Glass Tile in a pool or water feature